South Carolina Plumbing License Exam Preparation

 Preparation resources sourced outside South Carolina — including national exam prep courses — must be evaluated for code-edition alignment.
 A course written against the 2018 IPC will not adequately prepare a candidate for an examination administered under a 2021 IPC adoption cycle.
 The South Carolina Plumbing Code Standards page documents the state's current adopted code edition.

-The /index for this authority covers the full scope of South Carolina plumbing licensing and regulatory topics, including permitting frameworks that intersect with licensed practice and continuing education requirements that apply after initial licensure is obtained.
+The for this authority covers the full scope of South Carolina plumbing licensing and regulatory topics, including permitting frameworks that intersect with licensed practice and continuing education requirements that apply after initial licensure is obtained.

 References